 Raglan Museum offers a unique insight into Raglan’s history.
 There are many exhibitions, artifacts, and photographs on display here that tell the story of life in Raglan in the 20th Century right through to the present day.

 Some of the best permanent exhibitions here include the WWI exhibition, which details the stories of local soldiers who fought in the war.
-The James and Mary Wallis exhibition provide in-depth information about the founders of Raglan – missionaries James and Mary Wallis together with Maori Chief Te Awa-i-taia.
+The James and Mary Wallis exhibition provides in-depth information about the founders of Raglan – missionaries James and Mary Wallis together with Maori Chief Te Awa-i-taia.

 You can also check out the wooden telephone exchange switchboard that was used in the town up until the 1970s And learn all about the native birds here at the native bird exhibition.
 Interestingly too, there’s a surf exhibition, which opened in 2013.